Savannah Chrisley Rocks Short Hair In Filtered Snap For A ‘Boost Of Confidence’

 “I don’t think you need to explain urself.
 Most people use filters,” one individual penned in the comments.

-A second added: “You always look on point!!
+“You always look on point!!
 Don’t ever doubt yourself!!
-Keep looking forward and don’t look back!”
+Keep looking forward and don’t look back!” a second fan added.

 “Filters really don’t make anyone that much different.
 I don’t know why they get so mad when you filter a dang photo,” a third chimed in.